TheRedSpy15/blazedcloud-landing/src/content/pages/terms-of-service.md

 ## 7. Termination:

 We reserve the right to terminate or suspend your account at any time, with or without cause.
-You may terminate your account by discontinuing use of Blazed Cloud.
+You may terminate your account by requesting deletion through our applications, or emailing us directly with the email address assigned to your account.

 ## 8. Changes to Terms: